calvintwr/not/readme.md

 ### Let's face it, we seldom type-check, because we're missing something.

 *Not* is **that** small and convenient type-checking validation library you have been missing to do just that.
-It also overcomes JS quirks that gets in the way, like: `typeof null // 'object'`
+It also overcomes JS quirks that gets in the way, like: `typeof null // 'object'`.

-### Typescript is not the full solution.
-With *Not*, You Don't Need Typescript
+### If you use Typescript, it is not the full solution. *Not* fills in the gap.
-Typescript brings back compiling (*yucks!*), and doesn't check at runtime.
+Typescript doesn't check at runtime, you need to complete it with *Not*.
+Written in full JS and assailed with tests, it doesn't add to your compilation time.

-### Restore Javascript Flexibility
+### Restore Javascript Flexibility, Solidify Your Client-Facing APIs.
-Unlock flexibility of Javascript, where typing need not be strict, and functions/APIs are made powerful by being able to accept different argument types.
+Unlock flexibility of Javascript, where typing need not be strict, and functions/APIs (especially client-facing ones) are made powerful by being able to accept different argument types, or error *gracefully*.

 ### Meet Deadlines With Accurate Code
 Write good code quickly; find the **balance** in code accuracy and writing speed.
 Leverage flexibility that Javascript has intended for.